 The container includes a copy of the encryption key protected by the password you chose when setting up the container.
 Since you will be giving the container (and encryption key) to a company to hold for you they will have the opportunity to try to guess the password you used and lots of time to do so, so make sure you pick a really good password.
 20 characters at a minimum.
 30 is better.
 30 + a key file is even better, just make sure to keep multiple copies of the key somewhere safe.
 Note that the key file is different than the encryption key, even though the terms are similar.
 The encryption key is the actual code to use to translate the data from encrypted to decrypted, where the keyfile is something that protects that code.
 Its like putting the key to your safe into another smaller safe.

 Open and close the container a few times to get the hang of things.
-Truecrypt calls open and close "Mount" and "Dismount".
+Veracrypt calls open and close "Mount" and "Dismount".
 Now you are ready fill it up with all your precious data and lock it up.
-Once the data is encrypted, you can send it off to whatever cloud provider you like best.
-Whoever you intend to share the data with will need to install Truecrypt and enter the password and/or key file you used to secure it, so you'll need to get that to them via some other method such as encrypted email or IM.
+Once the data is encrypted, if you want to share it, you can send it off to whatever cloud provider you like best and it will remain protected and unreadable by anyone without the password and/or keyfile.
+You'll need to get the password and/or keyfile to whoever you intend to share the data with via some private method such as encrypted email or IM.

 A Note For Travellers